josuedhernandez/bookmarks-api/README.md

 * Write the first migration inside the bookmarks-server project that creates the table for bookmarks.
 Then use the migration to create the tables in both new databases.
     *     npm i postgrator-cli@3.2.0 -D
     *     npm i pg
     * The table should contain fields for id, title, url, description and rating
     * The description is the only optional field
     * Choose suitable data types for each column
+        *     npm run migrate -- 1
 * Refactor the GET /bookmarks endpoint and tests.
 The endpoint should use the database tables.
     * You'll need to wire up Knex into your server and tests.
+        * For tests
+            *     createdb -U dunder_mifflin bookmarks-test
     * Write a BookmarksService object in the bookmarks-server project that will support CRUD for bookmarks using Knex.
     * You should use fixtures in your tests for the GET /bookmarks and GET /bookmarks/:bookmark_id
     * Write tests for how each endpoint behaves when the database is empty
 * Write seeding scripts to insert dummy bookmarks into the database tables so you can check that the refactored endpoints work when your server is running locally
+    * Seed table
+        *     psql -U dunder_mifflin -d bookmarks -f ./seeds/seed.bookmarks.sql